 "Coming of age just as the steel shaft was replacing hickory, Nelson learned that using the big muscles in the hips and legs could be a more reliable, powerful, and effective way to hit a golf ball than the more wristy method that had been employed in the era of hickory.
 Nelson was particularly noteworthy for the way his swing was more upright and along the target line, employing a full shoulder turn with restricted wrist cock, and for the way he kept his knees flexed in the downswing."

-Nelson's first major came in 1937 at the Masters, which he won again in 1942 by beating Hogan in an 18-hole playoff.
+Nelson's first major championship victory was the 1937 Masters; he won the Masters again in 1942 by beating Hogan in an 18-hole playoff.
 Following his amazing 1945 season, Nelson won six more times in 1946 and then, at the age of 34, retired from full-time competitive golf to buy a ranch in Texas.
 He played only sparingly afterward.

-Byron Nelson was inducted into the World Golf Hall of Fame in 1974.
+Byron Nelson was inducted into the World Golf Hall of Fame in 1974 as part of the inaugural class.